ashrafhofney/swagger/README.md

 Useful Vscode extensions for Swagger
 - YAML for editing
-- Swagger Viewer for fast verify
+- Swagger Viewer for fast verify (without docker)